mdvanes/polygram/BLOG.md

 }
 ```

-Everything still compiles, but the JavaScript is embedded in the HTML and is ignored by the ts-loader.
+Everything still compiles, but the JavaScript for the Polymer components is embedded in the HTML and therefore ignored
+by the new rule with the ts-loader.

-Adding the ts-loader to the chain breaks the compilation:
+Adding the ts-loader to the rule for the HTML files breaks compilation:

 ```javascript
 // webpack.config.js